yktoo/yktoo.com/content/blog/posts/0089/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/47scgrhfrnk33414.jpg" >}}

 Impressive, isn't it?
 Budapest at night is a magnificent view.
-And the streets, like in {{< a "0066" "the Netherlands" >}} are completely deserted after 8 PM.
+And the streets, like in [the Netherlands](0066) are completely deserted after 8 PM.

 This is the quay of the Danube: